Ask a doctor about a prescription for PRAMEP 20 mg/ml ORAL SOLUTION

 Dependence

 Some people may become dependent on Pramep (need to continue taking the medicine).
-They may experience withdrawal effects when they stop using Pramep (see section 3, “How to take Pramep” and “If you interrupt treatment with Pramep”).
-If you are concerned that you may become dependent on Pramep, it is essential to consult your doctor.
+They may have withdrawal effects when they stop using Pramep (see section 3, "How to take Pramep" and "If you stop taking Pramep").
+If you are concerned that you may become dependent on Pramep, it is important that you consult your doctor.

 If you notice any of the following signs while taking Pramep, it could be a sign that you have become dependent:

-If you notice any of these signs, talk to your doctor to analyze the best plan of care for you, including when it is appropriate to stop treatment and how to do it safely.
+If you notice any of these signs, talk to your doctor to discuss the best care plan for you, including when it is appropriate to stop treatment and how to do it safely.

 Children and adolescents

-Pregabalin and certain medicines may influence each other (interactions).
-When pregabalin is taken with certain medicines that have a sedative effect (including opioids), these effects may be potentiated, and may lead to respiratory failure, coma, and death.
+Pregabalin and certain medicines can affect each other (interactions).
+When pregabalin is used with certain medicines that have a sedative effect (including opioids), these effects can be increased, and can lead to respiratory failure, coma, and death.
 The degree of dizziness, somnolence, and decreased concentration may increase if pregabalin is taken with other medicines that contain:

 Lorazepam – (used to treat anxiety)